Caleydo/caleydo-doc/3.1/data.md

 **Data Center** A data center can be set to define a neutral center point of the data.
 If set, the value range of the dataset is assumed to be equal in positive and negative direction from the center point.
 So, for a dataset whose values range from -0.3 to 0.5 with a data center of 0, the value range will be set to -0.5 to 0.5.

-Attention: Note that Caleydo will not transform the data itself.
+Attention: Caleydo will not transform the data itself.
 You will always be able to retrieve the original values, but the visualizations will use the scales or transforms.

 **Data Transposition** By default, Caleydo treats the column in the files as the *columns* in the visualizations.
 For example, in a parallel coordinates view, each column would correspond to an axis.
 If you choose to *Swap Rows and Columns* then the columns of the input file would correspond to a polyline in the parallel coordinates view.